 The US promo release had stereo and mono versions of the A-side.

 This was fully released in the US, with the same B-side as elsewhere.
-There seem to have been two variants of the release
+There seem to have been three variants of the release

 Canadian promo release